JayJayGar/Nvidia_Project/README.md

 ## Running this project

-1. Add steps for running this project.
+1. Download the ipny file
-2. Make sure to include any required libraries that need to be installed for your project to run.
+2. Navigate to

 [View a video explanation here](video link)